 For more information about EthnoMed web resource, see Ellen Howard's presentation: EthnoMed: Web Based Health-Related Information for Targeted Refugees/Immigrant Groups in King County and Their Providers

-The EthnoMed team currently consists of: Dr. Carey Jackson, Internal Medicine, International Medicine; Ann Marchand, Program Support Supervisor; Christine Wilson Owens, Public Information Specialist; and Yetta Levine, Program Coordinator, Contribution Pathways.
-EthnoMed receives technical support from Ann Gleason, Head of Systems, and others at the UW Health Sciences Libraries where EthnoMed's web server is maintained.
+The EthnoMed team currently consists of: Dr. Carey Jackson, Internal Medicine, International Medicine; Ann Marchand, Program Support Supervisor; Christine Wilson Owens, Program Supervisor; and Rekha Ravindran, Program Coordinator, Contribution Pathways.
+EthnoMed receives technical support from Gail Kouame and Kerry Kirk at UW Health Sciences Libraries where EthnoMed's web server is maintained.
 Dr. Tao Kwan-Gett and Dr. Elinor Graham, along with Carey Jackson, Ellen Howard and Ann Marchand were instrumental in starting the website.
 Many other people are recognized as being active in developing the resource.
 See: EthnoMed Contributors.
 In 2009 the EthnoMed program formed an Advisory Board with members from senior leadership positions in a number of disciplines such as public health, global medicine, immigrant and refugee health, clinical medicine, education, and library science.
 The board was established to help guide the long term direction and planning of the program, and to bring ideas and strategic connections to the program and team, especially providing advice on funding streams, priority areas of expansion, partnerships, integration of key academic and service disciplines, service opportunities and strategic priorities.
-See: EthnoMed Advisory Board for a list of current board members.
+See: EthnoMed Advisory Board for a list of board members.
+Since 2013, board members have served in a less formal capacity as advisors to the program, with individuals drawing on their specific areas of expertise in providing feedback to EthnoMed about projects and new directions, sending students through the Pathways program, and sharing news of EthnoMed’s work and opportunities for funding.

 Funding for staff and projects has come mainly from grants.
 Initial funding was provided by the Robert Wood Johnson Foundation and the Henry J. Kaiser Family Foundation through their joint initiative, "Opening Doors: A Program to Reduce Sociocultural Barriers to Health Care".
 Partial support has been provided through grants from diverse sources, including the UW Libraries Allen Endowment for Programs, the National Network of Libraries of Medicine and private foundations like Firland and Casey Families.
 See detailed credits and acknowledgements for individual content selections throughout the website, or see our more complete list of funders who have supported the EthnoMed website over the years.